cloud-gov/cg-site/content/docs/apps/logs.md

 ### Error messages

 * Errors can sometimes be caused by having an old version of the cf CLI.
 Try `cf -v` and see if it's older than the [latest version](https://github.com/cloudfoundry/cli/releases).
 If it is, you can [install the latest version]({{< relref "docs/getting-started/setup.md#set-up-the-command-line" >}}) and try again.
-* If you get something like the following: `Please ask your Cloud Foundry Operator to check the platform configuration (trafficcontroller endpoint is wss://doppler.fr.cloud.gov:4443)` -- this can happen if your workplace has a firewall that blocks connections to ports other than 80 and 443.
+* If you get something like the following: `timeout connecting to log server, no log will be shown` or `Please ask your Cloud Foundry Operator to check the platform configuration (trafficcontroller endpoint is wss://doppler.fr.cloud.gov:4443)` -- this can happen if your workplace has a firewall that blocks connections to ports other than 80 and 443.
 You can use the web-based logs interface instead, as described below.

 ## Web-based logs with historic log data